-Previously, I've worked with BC Studio and Chic and Awe as a Studio Production Assistant and was responsible for some camera oppressions, facilitating studio set operations and slate duties during the private Green Screen shoot.
+Previously, I've worked for BC Studio as a Studio Production Assistant where I was responsible for some camera oppressions, facilitating studio set operations and slate duties during the private Green Screen shoots.
 Additionally, I have also interned with Watch My Diamonds, FIT's Infor Design and Tech Lab also known as DTech where I could practice applying my skills for continuous improvement in addition to growing on a personal and professional level.

 I grew up on the Upper West Side of Manhattan and have been Homeschooled for the majority of my life.
 Over the years I discovered my passion for film and made short home videos throughout my childhood.
 My interest in film began when I took the Asian Girls Empowerment Through Media (AGEM) workshop at Third World Newsreel.
 The program exposed me to stereotypes, racism, and how media can improve cultural understanding and equality.
 Using the city sidewalks as our set, we made short films exploring the issues of stereotypes, public smoking, and Asian American identity.
 One of our 'shorts' was featured in the Asian American Film Festival.

 In the Summer of 2011, I returned to China with Where There Be Dragons, whose programs “...encourage deep immersion into strikingly different physical and cultural landscapes, combining ... experiential education, travel, service, … and physically and intellectually challenging experiences.”
 I spent four weeks with a Hilltribe family who cooked in a wood-fired wok, hauled water from a well, and farmed with a water buffalo.
 This traditional lifestyle contrasted to the next two weeks spent with a modern, educated family in Kunming.